-Rev 4:1 After this I looked, and there before me was a door standing open in heaven.
-And the voice I had first heard speaking to me like a trumpet said, “Come up here, and I will show you what must take place after this.”
+4:1 After these things I looked, and there was a door standing open in heaven!
+And the first voice I had heard speaking to me like a trumpet said: “Come up here so that I can show you what must happen after these things.”

 ‘This section chs 4 and 5 may be viewed as a turning-point in the book of Revelation.
 It provides a fuller understanding of the Christ and his salvation that dominates the previous chapters and of the judgments and the kingdom which are the subjects of the chapters that follow.
 A single motif binds together the twofold vision of chs.
 4 and 5, namely that the God of creation is the God of redemption, who brings to pass his purpose through the crucified and risen Christ.’
 (Beasley-Murray, NBC)

 After this – that is, after the first vision, the record of which extends from Rev 1:12-3:33.
 Whether this second vision occurred immediately, or after an interval, we cannot tell.

 A door standing open – The open door is the door of revelation: John is giving us, not the product of a fertile imagination, but the result of visions given to him by God, Rev 1:1.
 Others have been granted similar access to mysteries which were otherwise unknowable, Eze 1:1; 2 Cor 12:1-4.
 See also, Mt 3:16; Acts 7:55.